Georgia Farm Bureau insurance review 2023

 - Farm insurance: In addition to personal auto and homeowners insurance products, Georgia Farm Bureau also offers farm insurance for both hobby and full-time farmers.

-- Banking: GFB members can access deposit accounts, personal and business credit cards, equipment loans and more.
+- Banking: Georgia Farm Bureau members can access deposit accounts, personal and business credit cards, equipment loans and more.

-- Home equipment discounts: Among the many discounts GFB members receive, the ones homeowners can benefit from are discounts on FYRE extinguishers, Bush Hog products, Grasshopper mowers and more.
+- Home equipment discounts: Among the many discounts Georgia Farm Bureau members receive, the ones homeowners can benefit from include discounts on STOP-FYRE extinguishers, Bush Hog products, Grasshopper mowers and more.

 Georgia Farm Bureau corporate sustainability

-As a local organization, Georgia Farm Bureau is involved in supporting community organizations.
+As a local organization, Georgia Farm Bureau participates in supporting community organizations.
 Some previous initiatives were a toy drive with Kids Yule Love, fundraising for United in Pink, the Beverly Olson Children’s Hospital and the American Cancer Society.

-Shopping around with different insurance carriers is the best way to find policies that meet your needs.
-If Georgia Farm Bureau doesn’t meet all of your needs, consider these other insurance companies:
+Shopping around with different insurance carriers is one of the best ways to find policies that meet your needs.
+If Georgia Farm Bureau doesn’t meet all your needs, consider these other insurance companies:

-- USAA: If you are a member of the military or a qualifying family member, USAA’s affordable home and auto insurance policies and highly rated customer service might be worth a look.
+If you are a member of the military or a qualifying family member, USAA’s affordable home and auto insurance policies and highly rated customer service might be worth a look.
+Besides standard car insurance coverage, USAA also offers optional rental car reimbursement and roadside assistance coverage.
+Unlike Georgia Farm Bureau’s home insurance policies, USAA’s include replacement cost personal property coverage, which pays to replace your personal belongings at current market prices, following a covered loss.

 - $100,000 bodily injury liability per person